Energy company reviews

 The graphic below shows the breakdown of its score from our latest survey.

-Scroll down to find out how long it took to answer the phone to its customers in our snapshot investigation, what its prices are like and the full Which? verdict on Eon.
+Scroll down to find out how long it took to answer the phone to its customers in our snapshot investigation, if live chat is faster and our full verdict on Eon.

 Find out how Eon compares with other energy companies – click to reveal the full results of the best and worst energy companies.